 10 Best CrossFit Accessories

 This foam roller is highly durable--it is made with high quality and highly durable material.
-It will not lose its shape or given over time or after repeated usage.
-It also comes with a one year warranty--so if anything were to happen it would be replaced at no cost to you.
+It will not lose its shape over time or after repeated usage.
+It also comes with a one year warranty--so if anything were to happen TriggerPoint will replace it at no cost to you.

 This product has a moderate price point in comparison to other foam rollers.

 This foam roller has slightly less foam than some other rollers so it will definitely knead out your muscles.
 You can use it all over so it is definitely very versatile.

 This foam roller features a multi-density exterior so you can control the levels of pressure your muscles receive.
 It also comes with access to online videos that instruct you how to use it.